Things to consider about care funding

 It’s worth taking some time to review all the options you have for funding care before deciding to take out a care funding plan.
 This means sitting down and considering some of the following:

 The cost to you of long-term care depends on your health, what level of support you need and the value of your savings, assets and income.
 You may have to pay for all of it, some of it or nothing at all – the NHS may provide your care, depending on your circumstances.

 But how much does care cost?

-Currently, the average cost of care in the UK range from around £29,640 per year for a single room in a residential care home, to around £39,520 per year for a single room if care is being provided in a nursing home.
+The UK average cost for a one-year, single room stay in a nursing care home was £43,940 for the financial year 2016-17.
 Of course, actual costs vary by area, by homes and even within an area, as well as whether you opt for a single room instead of a shared room.
 Find out more about the costs of care here.